rabadzhiyski/business_improvement/content/terms-and-conditions.md

 We stand behind the value of our offerings:

+-   **4.1 Course Guarantee 60-Day Money-Back Guarantee** Try the whole course, and if you don't feel more confident with data & AI, full refund.
+No questions asked — and you keep the templates & bonuses.

--   **4.1 Course Guarantee 60-Day Money-Back Guarantee.** Complete Module 1, and if you don’t see the value, email us within 60 days for a full refund.
+-   **4.2 AI ROI Roadmap Guarantee 24-Hour Money-Back Guarantee** If you complete the session and don’t see the value, notify us within 24 hours of receiving your roadmap for a full refund.
 No questions asked.

--   **4.2 AI ROI Roadmap Guarantee 24-Hour Money-Back Guarantee.** If you complete the session and don’t see the value, notify us within 24 hours of receiving your roadmap for a full refund.
-No questions asked.
-4.3 Apps & Other Products Due to the nature of software products, refunds are not available after delivery unless the product is defective.
+-   **4.3 Apps & Other Products** Due to the nature of software products, refunds are not available after delivery unless the product is defective.

 ## 5. Confidentiality